madhurabindu/tdd_sample/vitals_alert/README.md

 Adapt/adopt/extend the `yml` files from one of your previous workflow folders.

 Start Test-driven approach
+Step 1:

-1. Write the smallest possible failing test: give input `always act artfact`. assert output to be `@lw@ys @ct @rtf@ct`.
+1. Write the smallest possible failing test to assert the input PatientID is returned in output.
 1. Write the minimum amount of code that'll make it pass.
 1. Test with different input texts
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

+Step 2:
+1. Write the smallest possible failing test: give input `SPO2: 90`. assert criticality to  be `High`.
+1. Write the minimum amount of code that'll make it pass.
+1. Test with different input texts
+1. Refactor any assumptions, continue to pass this test.
+Do not add any code without a corresponding test.

+Step 3:
+1. Write the smallest possible failing test: give input `SPO2: 90`. assert indication to be `inadequate oxygenation of the blood`.
+1. Write the minimum amount of code that'll make it pass.
+1. Test with different input texts
+1. Refactor any assumptions, continue to pass this test.
+Do not add any code without a corresponding test.

+Step 4:
+1. Write the smallest possible failing test: give input `SPO2: 90`. assert assessment to be `severe infections, heatstroke, hypothermia, or other serious underlying medical conditions.`.
+1. Write the minimum amount of code that'll make it pass.
+1. Test with different input texts
+1. Refactor any assumptions, continue to pass this test.
+Do not add any code without a corresponding test.

-Repeat the above set of tasks to all conditions in the algorithm
+Repeat the above set of tasks to all data in the table above.